 C) a 2:1 frequency ratio of throwing (2 weighted; 1 normal) maximizes power output

-By throwing under weighted softballs, body segments will move at higher-speeds, with less muscle force.
-When throwing overweight softballs, body segments travel at slower speeds, but with greater force.Thus, underweight training can be referred to as speed training, and overweight training strength training.
+By throwing under weighted baseballs and softballs, body segments will move at higher-speeds, with less muscle force.
+When throwing overweight baseballs and softballs, body segments travel at slower speeds, but with greater force.Thus, underweight training can be referred to as speed training, and overweight training strength training.
 Power is defined as work divided by time (P=W/t).
 Because of the ballistic nature of throwing, safely training the body to develop the greatest amount of power in the least amount of time during the sport specific movement is critical for the development of increased throwing velocity.

 Your program will include a ‘onramp’ and ‘offramp’ to your explosive velocity development drills and training which will give you a protocol to use every time you throw.
 It also includes ‘pre-hab’ drills and exercises that will make your arm stronger, more explosive and healthier than you ever thought possible.
 We will prepare you to throw aggressively and methodically warm you down to add arm health every time you visit.
 We are sensitive to in and out of season timing and work load – and we tailor your workouts to achieve the most out of the time you spend with us.
 We are throwing experts and have a passion for making you a great thrower that is healthy and durable.

 To start just call us at 909-483-9000 or email firstname.lastname@example.org

 More research to ‘geek out’ over …